 Find a place where you’re physically comfortable.
 Being in a place you consider safe will help ease the anxiety.
 By time and with practice, you will be able to talk to people over the phone naturally from anywhere.

-Pen and paper; sounds old school doesn’t it?
-There’s a reason why time and time again we revert back to the old methods.
-Writing down key points for a phone call can make the phone call go smoothly.
-With the information written right in front of you, you won’t forget to mention something you intended to.
+With the information written right in front of you, you won’t forget to mention something.
 Also, those awkward silences near the end of the call can be avoided if you know exactly what you want to talk about.

 Whether by googling it or writing up the most recent news trends, you should be ready to open talking points to effectively converse with the crowd.
 Having something to talk about is a plus when attending a social outing.